How long is the trail?

 Scroggin – NZ term for trail-mix.
 A mixture of nuts, dried fruit and chocolate or lollies for snacking on.
 Sounds Scottish but its origins are obscure.

-Sidle – to negotiate a steep slope by moving across it (is a NZ usage apparently, hence my surprise someone didn’t know what it meant).
+Sidle – to negotiate a steep slope by moving across it.

 Spur – a projection from a mountain range.
 So you have a ridge line along the centre of the range and spurs off the sides.

 Tarn – a small mountain lake.

 Tramping – NZ term for extended walking expedition in bush or back country.
 Called bush-walking in Australia and hiking elsewhere.

 True bank of a river – the true left is the left side when you look down the river in its direction of flow, and similarly for true right bank.
 Imagine the river as a person.
 Its left is your left when you are both going the same direction (towards its mouth).

 Zero – trail slang for a non walking day.
 And hence Nero, a near-zero hiking day.